123andy/redcap-docker-compose/documentation/README.md

 # redcap-docker-compose

 ## Configuration

-The services are mainly configured through a `.env` environment file.
+The services are mainly configured through a `.env` environment file on Windows hosts or through the shell environment on Mac OSX and Linux.
 Additional customization can be done my modifying the files in the `override-*` directories.
 Detailed examples should be added to this documentation - please help with a pull request if you do something interesting.

 > Anytime you make a change, you must 'rebuild' the docker container(s) -- *stopping and restarting isn't sufficient*.
 See the commands below for examples